Why do we misjudge groups by only looking at specific group members?

 The Survivorship Bias is harmful due to how commonly it occurs, and how profoundly the bias can influence our choices.
-The Survivorship Bias has been commonly referenced with financial decision-making, entrepreneurship, gambling, and medical research.
-When making decisions in these sectors while missing information that did not “survive,” survivorship bias can profoundly impact our perceptions and judgments.
-Without having all the data needed to make rational decisions, individuals will not be able to make the best possible decisions for themselves.
+Commonly, this bias is linked to financial decision-making, entrepreneurship, gambling, and medical research.
+When making decisions in these sectors we must make sure to consider both the successes and the failures” if not, survivorship bias can profoundly impact our perceptions and judgments.
+Without having all the data needed to make rational decisions, individuals will not be able to make the best possible choice for themselves.

-The Survivorship Bias has been found in instances of disease diagnoses, specifically concerning survival rates post-diagnosis.
-For example, patients with the best prognosis are similarly those with the lowest risk due to their age, previous health history, and fitness level.
-The more patients with these positive precursors, the better their survival rates for these healthier individuals.
-Because patients with a worse health history, in turn, do not survive, they are not included in survival rate calculations; thus, patients are disproportionately represented by healthier individuals.
-What should also be taken into account is individuals who die shortly after being diagnosed or those who die prior to being diagnosed.
+Survivorship Bias has been found in instances of disease diagnoses, specifically concerning survival rates post-diagnosis.
+For example, patients with the best prognosis are often those with the lowest risk due to their age, previous health history, and fitness level.
+The more patients display these positive precursors, the better their survival rates.
+Because patients with a worse health history, do not always survive, their fatality is not included in survival rate calculations.
+Meaning, patients are disproportionately represented by healthier individuals who have positive outcomes.
+What should also be taken into account are individuals who die shortly after being diagnosed or those who die prior to being officially diagnosed.
 By not being included in survival rate calculations, survival outcome is inflated.4

-Even globally, as we attempt to portray the effects of COVID-19 accurately, many epidemiologists and doctors warn that survival rate calculations do not provide a full picture.
-Patients who die without being tested for COVID cannot be considered part of the virus’s death count, potentially skewing survival rates.
-In many countries globally, nations and their health care systems cannot keep up with testing, resulting in potential survivorship bias when looking at data generated from the disease.5
+During the COVID-19 pandemic, a huge point of question was the survival rate.
+Many epidemiologists and doctors warn that publicized calculations do not provide a full picture.
+Patients who die without being tested for COVID-19 cannot be considered part of the virus’ death count, potentially skewing survival rates.
+In many countries globally, nations and their healthcare systems had issues keeping up with testing, resulting in potential survivorship bias when looking at data generated from the disease.5

 Why it happens

-The Survivorship Bias is a prevalent cognitive bias, which can be attributed to a fundamental misunderstanding of cause and effect, specifically concerning the concept of correlations versus causation6.
-Though correlation and causation can both exist, correlation does not imply causation7.
+The Survivorship Bias is a prevalent cognitive bias, which can be attributed to a fundamental misunderstanding of cause and effect, specifically concerning the concept of correlations versus causation.6 Though correlation and causation may exist in unison, correlation does not imply causation.7

-With the Survivorship Bias, simply because individuals observe a pattern from a dataset, such as the previously mentioned example of successful entrepreneurs and dropping out of school, does not mean that all successful entrepreneurs drop out of school, or that all those who drop out of school will be successful.
+Simply because individuals observe a pattern from a dataset, such as the above-mentioned example of successful entrepreneurs and dropping out of school, does not mean that all successful entrepreneurs drop out of school, or that all those who drop out of school will be successful.
 Causation refers to cases where action A causes B’s outcome, whereas correlation is simply a relationship.
 The coincidence that many entrepreneurs dropped out of university is a correlation, as the event of dropping out of school, did not necessarily cause their success.
-The Survivorship Bias, however, causes individuals to believe that the correlation is causation.7 To summarize, the Survivorship Bias leads to a misunderstanding of cause and effect.
+The Survivorship Bias, however, causes individuals to believe that the correlation is causation.7

 Why it is important

 Being aware of survivorship bias and understanding how it can impact your judgment and decision-making is critical to ensure an individual is practicing critical thinking and making the best possible decisions for themselves.
-Survivorship bias can impact individuals across domains; thus, awareness of survivorship bias can ensure better product decisions, team-decision making, or scientific conclusions.
-Developing biases is an unavoidable human trait, but taking our time to change them is necessary to ensure that we make the best decision we possibly can.
+Survivorship bias can impact individuals across several domains; thus, awareness can ensure better product decisions, financial investments, or scientific conclusions.
+Developing biases is an unavoidable human trait, but taking our time to challenge them is necessary to ensure that we make the best decision we possibly can.